PROCESS PLANT ENGINEERING

 AUSTRALIA SINGAPORE ASIA PACIFIC REGION

-We provide engineering services to industries such as building & environment, chemical & petrochemical, food & beverage, renewable energy and water & wastewater.
+We provide professional engineering services to industries such as the building & environment, chemical & petrochemical, critical infrastructure, food & beverage, renewable energy and water & wastewater.
 We differentiate ourselves in the way we approach a problem.
 Our standard approach involves in-depth analysis that goes beyond simply adopting rule-of-thumb guidelines.
-Whilst rule-of-thumb provides a starting point for most design works, it has the tendency to overdesign which eventually leads to higher overall fabrication costs.
+Whilst rule-of-thumb provides a starting point for most design works, it has the tendency to overdesign which eventually leads to higher overall fabrication and project costs.
 In a nutshell, our engineering consultants are supported by in-house simulation technologies to ensure effective & efficient deliverables.
-Our scope of engineering services are:
+We provide services to clients based in Australia, Singapore, Indonesia, Malaysia and our scope of engineering services are:

 - Plant Engineering Design